John De Margheriti

-De Margheriti has been recognised as an Honorary Ambassador for Canberra due to his contribution to Australia's national capital and in 2022 was awarded the Pearcey Medal, Australia's highest honour in the ICT Industry, for his lifetime contribution to the establishment and ongoing success of the Australian games industry.
-Without his vision, tenacity and passion, the industry would not be as successful and vibrant as it is in now.
-John has effectively had an influence on just about every Australian games studio and developer in operation today, not to mention his contribution to the broader ICT community and the international games industry.

 Early years

 Born in Rome, Italy, De Margheriti arrived in Canberra with his family in 1970.
 He experimented with CB radios and electronics early as a young teenager.
 When he was sixteen De Margheriti experimented with making computer games independently.
 During his senior years at Hawker College, De Margheriti co-created an amateur 8 mm science fiction film after watching the 1977 film, Star Wars: Episode IV – A New Hope.
 During the development of his amateur film, he co-developed a robotics system entitled 3DIM that would enable him to film complex stop-motion animation footage of large scale spaceship models.
 De Margheriti's need to create scrolling film credits led him to discover computers as a tool.
 The film involved dozens of actors and as a result, De Margheriti gained his first taste in management working with actors and prop builders.
 During filming he met Steve Wang which would later form the basis of a longstanding business association.
 He wrote his first computer game called “Maze” on a PDP-11 and his peer, Steve Wang developed a computer game called “Caves”, also on a PDP-11 computer.

 De Margheriti graduated with a degree in electrical engineering from the UNSW Sydney (UNSW), and holds an MBA from Sydney University.
 Wang also went on to study at UNSW in the field of computer science.
 Together they devoted much of their time during university hours to developing computer games.
 They pooled their money to purchase a Commodore PET.
 During this time John also met Stephen Lewis and he joined the group, helping make games on the Commodore PET.